phyber/jail_exporter/README.md

 The exporter is written in [Rust] and uses [`libjail-rs`] and [`librctl-rs`] to obtain metrics.

+## Building

+At a minimum, building Jail Exporter should require:

+  - Rust
+  - Cargo

+A BSD [`make(1)`] Makefile is provided for convenience, if you already have Rust and Cargo available, executing `make` will build a debug release of Jail Exporter at `target/debug/jail_exporter`. `make release` will build a release version at `target/release/jail_exporter`.

+If you don't wish to use `make(1)`, the usual `cargo build` command should work just fine.

 ## Configuration

 All configuration is via the command line, the arguments you may use are shown